 Get a free case assessment

-If you would like to find out if you have a valid claim, contact us today to arrange a free case assessment.
+If you would like to find out if you have a valid claim, call 0800 678 1410 today to arrange a free case assessment.
 You will be asked a few questions by a fully trained legal adviser to help them understand how the accident happened, when it happened and what type of injury was caused.

-This is also a chance for you to ask any questions you may have about the process, how much compensation you may be entitled to or our no win no fee policy.
+This is also a chance for you to ask any questions you may have about the process, how much compensation you may be entitled to or the no win no fee policy.

-To get started, enter your details into the contact form below and we will call you back for a friendly chat with an experienced legal adviser.
+To get started, enter your details into the contact form below or call 0800 678 1410 for a friendly chat with an experienced legal adviser.